We hear so much these days about the importance of work-life balance.

-There is a difference between when we choose to do something and when we feel we are doing something that is not our choice.
+There is a difference between when we 'choose' to do something and when we feel we are doing something that is not by choice.

-If, however, we have determined that our needs and goals are not work-related then a long day at work can have a real impact, especially if this extended work activity results in us missing a social activity.
+If, however, we have determined that our needs and goals are not work-related, then a long day at work can have a significant impact, especially if this extended work activity results in us missing a social activity.

-If we have consciously decided to de-prioritise social activities then missing out on social activity to finalize a task or activity in work may not be an issue.
+If we have consciously decided to de-prioritise social activities then missing out on social activity to finalize a task or activity at work may not be an issue.

 How to tell when the balance is right